wangchengww/Tillandsia-compgenomics/6. DnDs_signature_of_selection/README.md

 For the test, I decided to work with orthogroup OG0006131.
 Here, in T. australis, individual C has the fewest N's (7), and for T.sphaerocephala, the number of N's is equal in all individuals so I decided to work with A as it has the highest mapping rates.

+This part of the work was eventually dropped.

 # Running dN/dS for 1:1:2 and 1:2:1 paralogs